-The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.
+TIG welding can use a direct current (“DC”) or alternating current (“AC”) depending on the metal the welder joins, making it a sophisticated, precise, and versatile arc welding method that joins almost all metals.

-This article will teach you what TIG welding is, how it works, its applications, and how to get started.
-Plus, we’ll compare it to MIG welding, discuss TIG welding careers, and share crucial pros and cons of this welding process.
+This article will explain how TIG welding works, its applications, and how to start.
+Plus, it’ll compare it to MIG welding (GMAW), discuss TIG welding careers, and share this process’s pros and cons.

 TIG welding works by melting the base metal with an electrical arc formed between the tungsten electrode and the grounded metal (the work clamp closes the circuit).